The Sixth Gun: Bound

 While trying to transport Hume's corpse to a secure location so that he won't be resurrected, the Sword of Abraham is attacked by undead horsemen sent by Missy Hume.
 Drake is thrown from a train and separated from the others.

 After the attack, Becky is taken to the secure location for Hume's corpse, only to learn she will be imprisoned there too so that no one can get the Sixth Gun from her.
 By tapping into the powers of her gun, Becky is able to escape.

-Gord returns to the now deserted estate where he had once been a slave and learns how the Six where summoned into the world.
+Gord returns to the now deserted estate where he had once been a slave and learns how the Six were summoned into the world.

 A Town Called Penance

 Becky's search for Drake leads her to a town called Penance.
 She gradually learns that the people in the town are unable to leave and are kept so that they can be human sacrifices for the Knights of Solomon.

 In a hideout of the Knights of Solomon, hidden beneath Penance, Drake is interrogated and tortured.
-Becky manages to rescue him, but during their escape, they discover a mosaic mural depicting Drake as a Medieval knight.
+Becky manages to rescue him, but during their escape, they discover a mosaic mural depicting Drake as a medieval knight.

 Winter Wolves

-A wendigo captures Becky and Drake in the Spirit World.
-Drake suspects he has lived other lives and that the world has not only been remade before, but remade many times.
-The two manage to escape from the Spirit World, but Becky also unlocks some of the deeper powers of the Sixth Gun, and she feels it is beginning to transform her.
+A wendigo captures Becky and Drake in the spirit world.
+Drake suspects he has lived other lives and that the world has not only been remade before but many times.
+The two manage to escape from the spirit world, but Becky also unlocks some of the deeper powers of the Sixth Gun, and she feels it is beginning to transform her.

 Ghost Dance

-Becky is half stuck in the Spirit World after using the Sixth Gun.
-Drake takes her to a shaman who tries to guide Becky back.
-In the Spirit World, Becky walks the Winding Way, a path that cuts through all of creation.
-She sees the different realities the Six have made, and others that may be.
+Becky is half stuck in the spirit world after using the sixth gun.
+Drake takes her to a shaman, who tries to guide Becky back.
+In the spirit world, Becky walks the Winding Way, a path that cuts through all of creation.
+She sees the different realities the Six have created, and others that may exist.
 She sees Drake in different lives as he seeks to destroy the Six, the most ancient of which is a caveman, back when the Six were clubs.

 From inside the Winding Way, Becky is attacked by shamans sent by Missy Hume, but she manages to escape.
-General Hume's mother, the Grey Witch, tires of Missy Hume's failures, and murders her.
+General Hume's mother, the Grey Witch, tires of Missy Hume's failures and murders her.

-Not the Bullet, But the Fall
+Not the Bullet, but the Fall

 The Grey Witch attacks with all her strength and manages to kill all of Becky and Drake's allies and claim the Six.